vlandham/vlandham.github.com/_drafts/think_you_can_scroll.md

 The [demo application](http://vallandingham.me/scroll_demo) and [associated tutorial](http://vallandingham.me/scroller.html) can also be found on my site.

+And of course, make your own scrolling art with [embroiden](http://vallandingham.me/embroiden/) - my fun little bookmarklet.

 Hope these resources are useful to you!